-Authorities investigating deadly shooting in Baker
+Authorities investigate deadly shooting Tuesday night in Baker

 Latest Weather Blog

-BAKER - Authorities are responding to reports of a deadly shooting in East Baton Rouge.
+BAKER - Authorities are investigating a deadly shooting in Baker Tuesday night.

-The shooting was reported around 5:30 p.m.
-Tuesday on Weston Avenue in Baker.
-Sources said one person was dead at the scene.
+The shooting occurred around 5:05 p.m. on Weston Avenue and was later reported around 5:30 p.m.

+Officials say the male suspect approached the victim and accused her of assaulting his friend.
+After the verbal altercation, police say the suspect pulled out a firearm and shot the woman.

 More News